samot-gc/musings/papers/RL Algorithms- Overview.md

         \operatorname{KL}(\pi_\theta(\cdot \mid q) \mathrel{\|} \pi_{\theta_\text{old}}(\cdot \mid q))
     \bigr].
 \]

+This complication doesn't actually arise in the LLM framework: it is 'off-policy' there in the sense that there are no trajectories to depend on the current policy.
+Nevertheless, KL regularisation can often be helpful.

 Replacing the objective and constrain with leading-order approximations, gradient ascent actually solves this exactly:
 \[
     \theta_\star